skpaul/ZeroSQL/README.md

 # ZeroSQL v 1.0
 A zero-learning-curve and zero-configuration PHP7/MySQL library.
 Best for small to midsize applications.
+It looks like SQL, usages human-friendly keyword.
+Nothing to remember, nothing to memorize.

 ## Supported PHP version
 PHP7.